Kiwi156/SpeakingClock/README.md

 # Techniques Learned

 In this exercise I practised Test Drivern Design (TDD) and writing assertions using the Assert j library.
-I like using the Assert j library because when a test fails there are details to help me troulble shoot and resolve the failure.
+I like using the Assert j library because when a test fails there are details to help me trouble shoot and resolve the failure.

 I also practised committing and pushing my code to Git Hub.
 This helped me get used to running basic commands from the terminal to do version control.